 Submission Windows & Publication Schedule

-UPDATE: Found poetry submissions will be read February 7th to the 17th (midnight EST/-5 GMT) and published on the 7th of March.
+UPDATE: Found poetry submissions will be read February,June, and October 7th to the 17th (midnight EST/-5 GMT) and published on the 7th of the following month.
+Please check back for the updated guidelines as each special issue will have a different theme.

 Please refrain from sending your work outside of the noted submission periods.
 It will result in your submission being declined, unread.